 As with all heat pumps you will typically, by comparison to a gas-fired boiler, require a little more space within the building itself.
 This is to house a water cylinder and a buffer tank for heating water.
 The size of these components depends very much upon the size of the space to be heated and the anticipated occupancy of the building.

 The water cylinder is just that and provides water to your taps and showers when called for.

 The buffer tank serves to satisfy the heat pumps requirements for minimum flow rates and total volume of water in the circuit.
 Keeping the heat pump happy in this way increases its efficiency and lifespan.

 Outside, you will need to consider whether you extract heat from the ground by using boreholes or trenches.

-With trenches you need a large area – typically 2.5 times the area of the house you are wishing to heat.
+With trenches you need a large area – typically 2.5 times the footprint of the building to be heated.
 Experience has told us that despite presenting a lesser initial outlay, the creation of trenches for the ground loops causes huge disruption with which there is an associated cost.
-The ground will require 3-4 years to re-settle and delivers a result that is not as efficient as boreholes.
+The ground will require at least three years to re-settle and delivers a result that is not as efficient as boreholes.
 This is because the ground loops sit much higher in the earth where the ground is cooler.

 Boreholes are more expensive to install, however the efficiency offered in return is much higher and causes less disruption during the construction phase.
 However, the procedure does still create quite a mess and this needs to be considered.
-Typically, a 100-metre deep borehole can produce approximately between 3 to 8 kW of energy depending on ground conditions.
+Typically, a 100-metre-deep borehole will produce approximately 6 kW of energy depending on ground conditions.